 My first period came along during the summer holidays when I was twelve.
-I was mid-way through a 5 day surf life saving course that I was doing with a couple of friends from school, and when good old "Aunty Flow" came along, I was introduced to pads, and swimming - and the rest of the surf life saving course - was completely off the cards, because "you put that lump of cotton up WHERE?!?!"
+I was mid-way through a 5 day surf life saving course that I was doing with a couple of friends from school, and when good old "Aunty Flow" came along, I was introduced to pads.
+Swimming - and the rest of the surf life saving course - was completely off the cards, because "you put that lump of cotton up WHERE?!?!"

-And from there, for the next couple of summers, I just got used to the fact that I'd have to watch my younger brother and sister tearing up my neighbor's' pool on boiling hot days, or tell my friends that I'd skip the beach that weekend.
+From there, for the next couple of summers, I just got used to the fact that I'd have to watch my younger brother and sister tearing up my neighbours' pool on boiling hot days, or tell my friends that I'd skip the beach that weekend.

 (noun) fear of tampon string escaping out the bottom of swimwear in a public place

 And of course, periods aren't the only reason some of us need pads.
 What if despite any incontinence issues you could sit at the beach all day long in your swimmers and nothing else, without a worry?
 Well, welcome to 2019, where no tween has to skip the rest of her surf life saving course ever again, and mummas can jump straight into the water when her kids call her instead of getting changed in between, because period and leak proof swimwear now exists.
 Imagine if I had these ready to go back when I knew my first period was imminent?
 (On a side note, imagine if I had period underwear in general back then!)
 What I then felt was one of the weirdest, most intimidating parts of my life would have barely affected me.

 How indeed.
 Modibodi, the makers of the period-proof swimwear I'm talking about, have made a demo video showing how the fabric the swimwear is made from is completely water repellent.
 Meanwhile, they say that the inner liner absorbs everything and is designed to dry extremely fast.
 No leaks whatsoever are escaping while you're sitting on the sand in your white beach dress.